fabriziosalmi/proxmox-lxc-autoscale/README.md

 ## Configuration

 LXC AutoScale is designed to be highly customizable.
 You can reconfigure the service at any time to better suit your specific needs.
-For detailed instructions on how to adjust the settings, please refer to the [official documentation](https://github.com/fabriziosalmi/proxmox-lxc-autoscale/blob/main/docs/README.md).
+For detailed instructions on how to adjust the settings, please refer to the **[official documentation](https://github.com/fabriziosalmi/proxmox-lxc-autoscale/blob/main/docs/README.md)**.

 ## Disclaimer